oracle-livelabs/database/dms-online/register-and-migrate-terraform/create-registered-databases-terraform.md

     - Replication database username: **ggadmin**
     - Replication database password: Select **Admin Password** value from Terraform output

-    The checkbox **Create private endpoint to access this database** needs to stay unchecked.
+    Please uncheck the checkbox **Create private endpoint to access this database**.

 6. Press **Create**

   ![Screenshot of  confirm create connection](images/connection-details-pdb.png =50%x*)

-7. Press **Test connection** to confirm that your Database Connection details are correct
+7. Wait for connection to get created and press **Test connection** to confirm that your Database Connection details are correct

   ![Screenshot of PDB connection test](images/test-pdb.png =50%x*)
     - If the test is not successful, correct your connection details and try again.